 UK Competition Law

+The UK Competition Act 1998 provides a regime for merger control and market investigation with the key criterion being whether a business is acting in a way that has anti-competitive effects.
 Criminal penalties of up to 5 years may be imposed on those breaking the rules and directors at fault could be disqualified.
-In addition, those affected by the anti-competitive practice would be able to sue for damages.
+In addition, those affected by the anti-competitive practice can sue for damages.